KYHC Membership - what to expect

 8.)
 Who coaches?

-Our Coyotes coaching staff is made up of parent volunteers, some with prior youth playing experience and some that learned the game later in life.
-All are subject to background checks, coaching training modules and classes.
+Our Coyotes coaching staff is mostly made up of parent volunteers, some with prior youth playing experience and some that learned the game later in life.
+We are also lucky to have experienced non-parent coaches on our coaching staff as well.
+All coaches are subject to background checks, coaching training modules and classes.
 We continue working with every coach at every level to ensure that we are hitting the right benchmarks in player development.
 Skate, Skate, Skate, Pass, Pass, Shoot is a big part of what we want to accomplish at every level.

 9.)
 What are the benchmarks my player should be hitting?